YouTube star Jake Paul rips UFC's Dana White: 'You are the real douche'

 UFC'S CHRIS WEIDMAN HAS SUCCESSFUL SURGERY ON BROKEN LEG

-Paul's rant at White didn't end there.
+Paul's rant didn't end there.

 "In my third fight I made more in total pay than any fighter in UFC history," Paul posted on Twitter, "Maybe it’s time to pay your fighters their fair share?
 No wonder they all want to get into boxing."